CIS-5660-Fall-2025/hw02-stylization/README.md

 ## Overview

 For this project, I created a stylized 3D scene in Unity based off of 2D art of the game OneShot.
+Below is the final result.

+INSERT FINAL RESULT

 ## Concept Art